Ethylene vinyl acetate (EVA):

 Electronics and electrical applications

-As both an electrical insulator and a material that protects against moisture, EVA works well in electronic components, such as connectors, cable jackets, and seals.
+Both as an electrical insulator and a material that protects against moisture, Ethylene Vinyl Acetate (EVA) works well in electronic components, such as connectors, cable covers, and seals.

 Solar energy industry

-The photovoltaic (PV) industry uses IVA for encapsulating solar cells within PV modules and protecting them from the elements.
+The photovoltaic (PV) industry uses Ethylene Vinyl Acetate (EVA) to encapsulate solar cells within PV modules and protect them from the elements.

 Medical sector